of Villagers: 2300-2500

 # of Participants in Economic Training: 125

-Nestled in the hills of Kisii County, Nyamokenye is a village full of hardworking farming families who have long carried heavy health and economic challenges.
-When GHC first arrived in 2024, few homes had bathing shelters or working latrines, most families used untreated spring water, and preventable illnesses like scabies, pneumonia, and diarrhea were widespread.
-Yet when invited to join the Community Health and Empowerment Club (CHEC), every single surveyed household—125 out of 125—said yes.
-Their commitment set the stage for something remarkable.
+Nestled in the hills of Kisii County, Nyamokenye is a village of hardworking farming families who had long carried heavy health and economic burdens.
+When GHC arrived in 2024, few homes had bathing shelters or working latrines, most families used untreated spring water, and preventable illnesses like scabies, pneumonia, and diarrhea were widespread.
+When invited to join the Community Health and Empowerment Club (CHEC), every single surveyed household — 125 out of 125 — said yes.

 As one member shared, “Before, we were just trying to get through the month.
 Now, we’re planning together for what the next year can look like.”